Accelerated Gradient Methods for Sparse Statistical Learning with Nonconvex Penalties: Introduction

 This manuscript presents a detailed analysis of the complexity upper bound of the nonconvex AG algorithm and proposes a hyperparameter setting to accelerate convergence (Theorem \ref{thm:convex}).
-We further establish the rate of convergence (Theorem \ref{thm:1overk}) and present a simple and useful bound for the damping sequence (Theorem \ref{thm:alpha-k-vanishing} and Corollary \ref{cor:alpha-vanishing}).
+We further establish the rate of convergence (Theorem \ref{thm:1overk}) and present a simple and useful bound to characterize our proposed optimal damping sequence (Theorem \ref{thm:alpha-k-vanishing} and Corollary \ref{cor:alpha-vanishing}).
 Our simulation studies on penalized linear and logistic models show that the nonconvex AG method with the proposed hyperparameter selector converges considerably faster than other first-order methods.
-We also compare the signal recovery performance of the algorithm to that of {\tt ncvreg}, the state-of-the-art method based on coordinate descent.
+We also compare the signal recovery performance of the algorithm to that of {\tt ncvreg}, the state-of-the-art method based on coordinate descent, showing that the proposed method outperforms the state-of-the-art coordinate descent method.

 The rest of this manuscript is organised as follows.
-In Section \ref{sec:Accelerated-Gradient-Method}, we will present an analysis of the nonconvex AG algorithm by \citeauthor{Ghadimi2015} to illustrate the algorithm as a generalization of Nesterov's AG.
+In Sections \ref{sec:Accelerated-Gradient-Method}, \ref{sec:aga}, \ref{sec:theory}, we will present an analysis of the nonconvex AG algorithm by \citeauthor{Ghadimi2015} to illustrate the algorithm as a generalization of Nesterov's AG.
 We also present formal results about the effect of hyperparameter settings on the complexity upper bound.
 Section \ref{sec:Simulation-Studies} will include simulation studies for linear and logistic models penalized by SCAD and MCP penalties.
 The simulation studies show that i) The AG method using our proposed hyperparameter settings converges faster than commonly used first-order methods for data with various $q/n$ and covariate correlation settings; and ii) our method outperforms the current state-of-the-art method, i.e. {\tt ncvreg}, in terms of signal recovery performance, especially when the signal-to-noise ratios are low.
 The proofs for the theorems are included in the Appendix \ref{sec:proof}.